Amin-MAG/My-Notes/Backend-Development.md

 ## User Aspect in HTTP connection

-Users enters an URL to reach the website.
+Users enter a URL to reach the website.

 ```bash
 # Schema://Domain/Path/Resource
 http://example.com/product/electric/phone
 ```

 First, the browser needs to know how to reach the domain.
-This process is DNS lookup.
-DNS, Domain Name Server, is like a phone book that translate the domain names to IP addresses.
+This process is called DNS lookup.
+DNS (Domain Name System) is like a phone book that translates domain names to IP addresses.

-1. The browser caches these information for short period.
+1. The browser caches this information for a short period.
-2. The operating system also caches these information.
+2. The operating system also caches this information.
-3. At last, browser should make a request to a DNS resolver to retreive these information.
+3. Finally, the browser makes a request to a DNS resolver to retrieve this information.

 Secondly, the browser establishes a TCP connection with the web server using the IP address.